 DS returned to the UK on 7th December.

 The focus remains on training and mentoring of personnel.

 The local surgeons in Lalgadh, Green Pasture and Kirtipur all continue to increase their repertoire and confidence.
-Lalgadh and Green Pastures have received significant additional input in the form of Dr Jha Sudhanshu (Lalgadh)and Dr Niles Batdorf (Green Pastures).
+Lalgadh Hospital has received significant additional input in the form of Dr Jha Sudhanshu (Lalgadh).

 The number of operated patients has reduced but virtually each case is a teaching case, with many performed by the local surgeons under tuition by DS.
 One such case, assisted by a senior surgeon, is worth several performed without guidance.
 This inevitably prolongs operating time for each case and reduces numbers short term but is far more constructive and sustainable in the long term.